 Academic Skills Coach

-You can see an Academic Skills Coach for a variety of topics, including lecture note-taking, time management, procrastination and organization, as well as research and study strategies.
+You can see an Academic Skills Coach for help on a variety of topics, including lecture note-taking, time management, procrastination and organization, as well as research and study strategies.
 For quick questions or referrals, drop in during Academic Skills office hours.

 Learning Strategist Support

-If you have a disability, you can access a Learning Strategist for information, guidance, and support with your academic, writing, and study skills.
-You can get one-on-one support to strengthen your writing skills, understand the structure of essays, develop study strategies and techniques, build time management and organizational skills, and access technology to support your learning.
+If you have a disability, you can access a Learning Strategist for information, guidance and support with your academic, writing and study skills.
+You can get one-on-one support to strengthen your writing skills, understand the structure of essays, develop study strategies and techniques, build time management and organizational skills and access technology to support your learning.

 You can access tutor services from fellow McMaster students, at a cost, if you need academic assistance in various subject areas.
 You can also sign up to be a tutor and help other students.

 Do you have questions about your program or your course requirements?
 What about dropping or adding a course?
 If you’d like to talk to someone about your academic courses, you can speak with an Academic Advisor within your specific faculty.
 Check out the Office of the Registrar’s website for your faculty advisor.

 McMaster provides you with individual Help Centres on Campus focusing on economics, chemistry, math and physics to assist you in your studies.
 There is also subsidized tutoring available for undergraduate engineering students through the SSAP: MES Student Academic Assistance Program.

 For more about McMaster’s academic supports, please visit McMaster’s Student Success Centre website.